willcordeiro/willcordeiro/README.md

 <h1 align="center"> ☄ Hi, I'm William and I'm a full stack developer! 🚀</h1>

-<h3>I can and love to create pages and web applications with enthusiasm and competence.</h3>

-I possess both the ability and enthusiasm to develop web pages and applications with proficiency.
-As a developer, I'm always eager to enhance my skills and embrace new challenges
+<h3>I possess both the ability and enthusiasm to develop web pages and applications with proficiency.
+As a developer, I'm always eager to enhance my skills and embrace new challenges</h3>

 ## Skills